Sheriff: Fired worker kills 5, then self as siren approached

 Shelley Adams said her sister, Sheila McIntyre, called her from the company’s bathroom during the shooting and kept repeating, “My boss is dead.
 My boss is dead.”

-State and federal law enforcement officers converged on the awning business in an industrial park in Orlando after a woman ran out and called 911 from a tile business across the street, said Yamaris Gomez, that store’s owner.

-That woman had been hired after Neumann was fired in April, so he probably did not recognize her, the sheriff said.

-Officers arrived two minutes later, the sheriff said.
+Officers arrived two minutes after being dispatched, the sheriff said.
 The FBI also responded, said Ron Hopper, who runs the FBI’s Orlando office.

 And while five people were killed, “seven others’ lives were saved due to the quick actions of the officers who arrived on the scene today,” said Special Agent Danny Banks of the Florida Department of Law Enforcement.